eProsima/Integration-Service-docs/docs/tcptunnel.rst

 Across NAT
 ^^^^^^^^^^

-There are situations where may be useful to communicate two *DDS Participants* that belong to differente LANs, and we need to access the Internet to get access from one LAN to the other.
+There are situations where may be useful to communicate two *DDS Participants* that belong to different LANs, and this communication requires to create a connection over the Internet to get access from one LAN to the other.

-As *UDP* is usually blocked by network devices, we should use a *TCP tunnel* to achieve the communication through NAT, WLAN, etc.
+As *UDP* is usually blocked by network devices, *IS* should use a *TCP tunnel* to achieve the communication through NAT, WLAN, etc.

 .. image:: TCP_NAT.png
     :align: center
-    :scale: 50 %

 In this configuration, *IS* will connect *Writer TCP* from *LAN A* with *Reader TCP* from *LAN B* using *TCP transport* over the Internet.